 - by my animal, e.g., my dog (or horse)

-- by the use of a motor vehicle, aircraft, or watercraft
+- when you use a motor vehicle, aircraft, or watercraft

-- by utilizing a drone (partly covered in premium tariffs)
+- utilizing a drone (partly covered in premium tariffs)

 - by an amateur hunter while hunting

 Which risks are covered by separate insurances?

 Some of these claims are covered by separate insurance policies.
 There are the following liability insurances that cover such cases: